-The proposed project will not obstruct or adversely impact access to a public recreation resource (i.e. Hollywood Beach).
-The nearest vertical access to the beach is located approximately 180 feet south of the subject property.
+The proposed project will not obstruct or adversely impact access to a public recreation resource (i.e. Silver Strand Beach).
+The nearest vertical access to the beach is located approximately 40 feet south of the subject property.
 The proposed single-family dwelling will not extend beyond the boundaries of the subject property, such that it would impede any horizontal public access routes.
-There is parking to the south at Channel View Park and to the north across from Mandalay Beach Road.
+There are developed parking facilities a half mile to the north.
 Therefore, the proposed development will not interfere with the public's right of access to the sea and will not require development of new, dedicated accessways to the public beach.